 • Performing more exercise

-• Eating a healthier diet
+• Eating a healthier diet with less salt

 • Reducing alcohol intake